ncatlab/nlab-content/pages/8/3/1/7/17138/content.md

 * {#James95} [[Ioan Mackenzie James]], _[[Handbook of Algebraic Topology]]_ 1995

-Useful quick survey of the modern big picture may be found in
+Useful survey of the modern big picture may be found in

 * {#Wilson13} [[Dylan Wilson]] section 1.2 of _Spectral Sequences from Sequences of Spectra: Towards the Spectrum of the Category of Spectra_ lecture at _[2013 Pre-Talbot Seminar](http://math.harvard.edu/~hirolee/pretalbot2013/)_, March 2013 ([[DylanWilsonOnANSS.pdf:file]])